ariel-research/combination-redivision/README.md

 # combination-redivision
-Fair division of apartments in combination-redivision projects
+Fair division of apartments in combination-redivision projects.

+Most code was written by Eitan Lichtman.